William F. Dean: Imprisonment

 Dean later said he had tried to commit suicide because he feared he would break under torture and divulge critical intelligence to the North Koreans, such as the plans for Operation Chromite, of which he had been aware.
 Still he remained defiant during interrogations, refusing to divulge any information and acting unafraid, sometimes laughing off threats.
 He was given better treatment than most UN prisoners in North Korea, as he was regularly fed and rarely subjected to interrogations after his initial capture.
 He tried several times to escape but failed in doing so.
-He may have been moved to Manpo when the UN forces took P'yongyang, and returned when the Chinese People's Liberation Army entered the war and forced the UN forces back.
+He may have been moved to Manpo when the UN forces took Pyongyang, and returned when the Chinese People's Volunteer Army entered the war and forced the UN forces back.

-Dean had no contact with the outside world until he was interviewed on December 18, 1951, by an Australian journalist, Wilfred Burchett, who was a correspondent for Le Soir, a Belgian newspaper.
-Burchett's interview was the first time Dean was definitively confirmed alive and as a prisoner to the rest of the world.
+Dean had no contact with the outside world until he was interviewed on 21 December 1951, by an Australian journalist, Wilfred Burchett, who was a war correspondent for Ce soir, a French Left-wing newspaper.
+Burchett's interview with Dean's photograph was published worldwide on 24 December 1951.
+It was the first time Dean was definitively confirmed alive and as a prisoner to the rest of the world.
 Dean recounted the incident in his autobiography with the title, "My friend Wilfred Burchett."
 From Burchett's visit to the end of the war, Dean claimed in his autobiography he was visited by numerous news correspondents.
 He claimed to have lived the remainder of his time as a prisoner in relative comfort.
 After the July 27, 1953, Armistice Agreement, Dean remained in North Korea as a prisoner of war for several more weeks while the armistice was worked out.
-He was returned to the UN forces at Panmunjom during Operation Big Switch on September 4, 1953.
+He was returned to the UN forces at Panmunjom during Operation Big Switch on September 4, 1953and finally returned to US on September 24, 1953.